DiscoveryGroup/bmgraph-java/bmgraph.md

     Node_A Node_B linktype

-Nodes are given in the node format described above, separated by a single space, and are followed by a linktype consisting of ASCII letters, numbers and punctuation, separated by a single space.
+Nodes are given in the node format described above, separated by a single space, and are followed by a linktype consisting of letters, numbers and punctuation, separated by a single space.
 In some cases the linktype may be entirely omitted, but Biomine utilities will always output some linktype for edges, defaulting to "+" (as being the opposite of "-", which is also the reverse linktype of the empty string).